Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Strict Collapsibility and Independence

 \item[(ii)] $X_{A}\ci (X_{B},X_{C})$ (joint independence) if and only if

 \item[(iii)] $X_{A}\ci X_{B}\ci X_{C}$ (mutual independence) if and only if

-\end{enumerate} \begin{remark} For a 3-dimensional table, Theorem 2.4-1 of Bishop, Fienberg and Holland (1975) states that conditional independence is a necessary and sufficient condition for collapsibility of ordinary log-linear parameters, while Theorem 2.5-1 states the same result for a multidimensional table.
-Whittemore (1978) provided counterexamples to show that vanishing of the 3-factor interaction is neither necessary nor sufficient for collapsibility in a 3-dimensional table.
-Simpson (1951) had proved necessity and sufficiency of conditional independence for collapsibility in a $2\times 2\times 2$ table, while Whittemore (1978) showed through counterexamples that Theorem 2.4-1 and hence Theorem 2.5-1 of Bishop, Fienberg and Holland (1975) are not true (non-necessity of conditional independence) for collapsibility in arbitrary 3-dimensional or multidimensional tables. \end{remark} The following result gives necessary and sufficient conditions for strict collapsibility of a multidimensional table in terms of conditional independence. \begin{theorem} A $|M|$-dimensional table $\mathfrak{X}_{M}$ is said to be strictly collapsible over $\mathfrak{X}_{A}$ ($\mathfrak{X}_{B}$) into $\mathfrak{X}_{BC}$ ($\mathfrak{X}_{AC}$) with respect to $\lambda_{B'}^{ABC}$ and $\lambda_{B'C'}^{ABC}$ ($\lambda_{A'}^{ABC}$ and $\lambda_{A'C'}^{ABC}$) if and only if $X_{A}\ci X_{B}|X_{C}$, where $A'\subseteq A$, $B'\subseteq B$, $C'\subseteq C$ and $A$, $B$, $C$ form a partition of $M$. \end{theorem} \begin{proof} (a) Sufficiency: \\ The log-linear marginal model for the $|M|$-dimensional table is
+\end{enumerate} Simpson (1951) had proved necessity and sufficiency of conditional independence for collapsibility in a $2\times 2\times 2$ table.
+For an arbitrary 3-dimensional table, Theorem 2.4-1 of Bishop, Fienberg and Holland (1975) states that conditional independence is a necessary and sufficient condition for collapsibility of ordinary log-linear parameters, while Theorem 2.5-1 states the same result for a multidimensional table.
+However, Whittemore (1978) showed through counterexamples that the above theorems are not true (non-necessity of conditional independence) for collapsibility in such tables.
+It was also shown that vanishing of the 3-factor interaction is neither necessary nor sufficient for collapsibility in a 3-dimensional table.